Coloby/quartz_notes/quartz_content/PublicNotes/Pragmatism.md

 				- risking lifes on a low percentage cure rate tool is bad
 					- Even though pragmatism may cure the clynically depressed guy we're risking him to relapse and suicide while there could be taken a different approach that may have led to the same result but at least it was considered the best option with the best probability of success.
 That's why pragmatism should not be used to prevent or cure clynical depression but rather as a plus added to standard procedures made by professionals
 	- religion
+	- not being scared of ghots
 		- if there is an haunted house, the one who don't believe in ghost will have a better time